 Matteo Vaccaro-Incisa is of counsel to Carnelutti Studio Legale Associato.
 His practice focuses on international law, international dispute settlement and transnational litigation.

-As practitioner, further to an extensive experience in negotiating and drafting international contracts (services and construction), and transnational litigation (media & TLC), he participated in several arbitral proceedings, domestic (Italy) and international (ICSID, UNCITRAL), as party counsel or assistant either to the tribunal as a whole or its individual members, specifically on jurisdictional and interpretive issues, and comparative analyses of States’ investment treaty practice.
+As practitioner, further to an extensive experience in negotiating and drafting international contracts (services and construction), and transnational litigation (broadcasting & media), Dr. Vaccaro-Incisa served in several arbitral proceedings, domestic (Italy) and international (ICSID, ICC, UNCITRAL), as party counsel, arbitrator, and expert (in particular, with regard to jurisdictional and interpretive issues, and comparative analyses of States’ investment treaty practice).

-Principal regional areas of practice are the EU, the Western Balkans, and Latin America.
+Principal regional areas of expertise are the EU, Western Balkans, and Latin America.

-As academic, Matteo authored several contributions on international law and dispute settlement, as well as European relations, politics, and law, presented in numerous institutions (e.g., Chinese University of Hong Kong, Moscow State University, Melbourne Law School, University of Buenos Aires, Bocconi University, University of Belgrade, University of Warsaw).
+He has authored several contributions on international law and dispute settlement, as well as European relations, politics, and law, which granted him prestigious visiting research scholarships (e.g., University of Sydney, Chinese University of Hong Kong, Melbourne Law School, University of Buenos Aires, Bocconi University, University of Belgrade, University of Ljubljana).